How to Apply

 We strongly recommend that applicants schedule a GRE test date early in the application process in order to ensure that the score report is available to the Admissions Committee in time for the application review date.
 It can take as long as one month for us to receive score reports from ETS.
 Our GRE code number is 0585.

 In place of the GRE, international applicants whose native language is not English must submit satisfactory scores from the Test of English as a Foreign Language (TOEFL) or its equivalent (such as the IELTS).
+The Admissions Committee expects to see a score of at least 68 for the new computer based TOEFL test.
+For IELTS, we expect an equivalent minimum score of at least 6.0-6.5.

 Information concerning possible exemption from the GRE requirement can be found here.